 For many users, banking can be seen as a serious or tedious activity.
 However, a novel way to keep consumers interested and involved in the experience is to gamify it.
 The gamification of digital banking activities aims to increase customer engagement while also delivering relevant financial wellbeing assistance as well as marketing content in a fun and interactive way.
 Gamification doesn’t necessarily entail turning an entire app into a game (although mini games can certainly be embedded into it as illustrated in the examples below).
 Instead, by applying principles of gameplay, design elements and techniques, banks can deliver timely insights and personalised information in an engaging and even rewarding way.
 Financial institutions can also use game mechanics to deliver bespoke experiences and educate users about their product features and offerings.

 While there are numerous gamification elements that can be employed, some of the more commonly used strategies in digital banking leverage points, leaderboards, challenges, and milestones.
-These gamification techniques are typically embedded into a banking app to motivate users, increase the digital service’s stickiness while creating an opportunity to encourage good financial habits in customers.
+These gamification techniques are typically embedded into a banking app to motivate users, increase the customer loyalty and engagement for a bank’s digital services while also creating an opportunity to encourage good financial habits in customers.